P34br41n/P34br41n.github.io/_pages/Mobile/Android/basic-de-recompile.md

 ### Step two

 #### The theory
-Use apktool on your app.apk to get the manifest.xml, folders and .dex files Use dex2jar on your .dex files to turn them into .class files Use your favorite decompiler to "inspect" the code
+* Use dex2jar on your .dex files to turn them into .class files
+* Use your favorite decompiler to "inspect" the code
-Use apktool again to rebuild the apk
+* Use apktool again to rebuild the apk
-Generate a key with keytool to sign the apk, if you need a new one Use jarsigner to sign the apk
+* Generate a key with keytool to sign the apk, if you need a new one
+* Use jarsigner to sign the apk
-Use zipalign to align everything so it can be loaded
+* Use zipalign to align everything so it can be loaded

 You just need to run *adb install your-new-app.apk* to push it to your phone, and you're done!